Solid Shoreline and Polar Vortex Events

 How do those twenty foot snow hills form off the shoreline of the Great Lakes?

 Having lived near Lake Michigan all my life, I often wondered how that happened.
-After many years, I finally grasped the opportunity to watch the progression!
-If you look closely at the last photo above (click to enlarge) and the video below, you will see waves splashing up over the ice sheet or ice shelf.
+After many years, I finally seized the opportunity to watch the progression!
+If you look closely at the photo above (click to enlarge) and the video below, you will see waves splashing up over the ice sheet or ice shelf.
 Sometimes, depending on the wind and weather, the waves will reach 40 feet into the air.
 Well, every time the waves land on the existing frozen ice shelf, they deposit sand filled ice chunks.
 The constant barrage of waves and ice chunks gradually build up the mounds into the giant spectacles they are.
-Once the thinner ice sheet spreads farther out, the process stops and the ice mounds stay suspended.
+Once the initial ice sheet spreads farther out from shore, the process stops and the ice mounds remain suspended.

 But it doesn't end there.
 The process repeats itself as the ice sheet expands.
 It creates a fascinating mountain range of ice cliffs with numerous rows or tiers of ice mounds along Lake Michigan's winter shoreline.